Annoy if coming between the sexes (4)

 'if coming between the sexes' is the wordplay.

-'the sexes' becomes 'mf' (I can't justify this - if you can you should believe this answer much more).
+'the sexes' becomes 'mf' (I can't explain this - if you can you should give a lot more credence to this answer).

 Can you help me to learn more?